THE COMMISSION DES NORMES, DE L’ÉQUITÉ, DE LA SANTÉ ET DE LA SÉCURITÉ DU TRAVAIL

 The Commission considers a participant covered by the Agreement as a worker within the meaning of the Act, except in respect of travel, both outward and return, between the territory in which his or her domicile is situated and the location where the work is carried out under a program listed in Schedule I.

-A participant who suffers an employment injury is entitled to an income replacement indemnity as of the first day following the beginning of the participant’s inability to carry on his or her employment by reason of the injury.
+A participant who suffers from an employment injury is entitled to an income replacement indemnity as of the first day following the beginning of the participant’s inability to carry on his or her employment by reason of the injury.

 Despite section 60 of the Act, the Commission pays to that participant the income replacement indemnity to which the participant is entitled as of the first day of the participant’s inability to carry on his or her employment.